GLASGOW ANXIETY & DEPRESSION COUNSELLING SERVICE

 Evidence suggests that the sooner you get help and support, the more likely it is you will get better and reduce or improve depressive and mood symptoms.
 So, when you begin reducing and managing mood and depression, you also begin taking care of your physical health, feelings, mental health, relationships, social life and many other aspects of your life.
 So, the sooner you seek help and support, the sooner you improve your quality of life.

 There are many forms of depression including those listed below.
 It's important to bear in mind though that everyone's depression is different, can change over time and can be a mixture of different signs and symptoms.
 So, even if you don't 'fit' any of the types listed below, that's ok because we work with you, as a unique individual, according your thoughts, feelings, experiences and needs.
-When you click on the type of depression below, a pop-out info-sheet will give you more information.
+Some of the different types of depression are listed below.

 Please contact us to find out if we have a therapist who can help with the form of depression or mood problem you are experiencing.